🔬 Adsorption Rate Calculator

 Comparative Adsorption Visualizer

 Visualize how different k values translate into free-phage decline over time.
-Enter up to 5 k values (in mL min⁻¹) and a bacterial concentration to compare curves.
-Toggle between semi-log (straight lines for exponential decay — the correct representation) and linear-linear (curves — how data appears when plotted incorrectly).
+Click a preset button below or edit the k input fields that appear beneath it (up to 5 values, in mL min⁻¹).
+Set the bacterial concentration and duration, then toggle between semi-log (straight lines — the correct representation) and linear-linear (curves — how data appears when plotted incorrectly).

 Graph scale: